 Capital Assets.
-At the end of 2019 the City had invested \$25.7 million in a broad range of capital assets, including land, equipment, buildings, and vehicles.
-Significant addition in the current year include the completion of the 2016 street project.
+At the end of 2020 the City had invested \$26.0 million in a broad range of capital assets, including land, equipment, buildings, and vehicles.
+Significant additions in 2020 include starting a new street project and several vehicles.
 (See Table A-3).
 More information about the City's capital assets is presented in Notes A10 and E, pages 24 and 29.